This post is also available in: Español

 Those are the 4 essential materials and tools you need to crochet just about anything you can imagine.

-Tapestry needles in different sizes (Amazon ad link):
+Tapestry needles in different sizes (Amazon affiliate link):

 Additional Accessories and Tools